 - How do I maintain my patent?

 In order to maintain your patent application or patent, you have to pay regular maintenance fees to the Canadian Intellectual Property Office.
 They are paid annually, beginning on the second anniversary year from when your patent application was filed, up to the 19th anniversary after the filing date.
-If you do not pay the maintenance fees, your patent application or patent will go abandoned or lapse.
+If you do not pay the maintenance fees, your patent application or patent will be abandoned or will lapse.
 The quantum of maintenance fees to be paid increase on the 5th, 10th and 15th anniversary of when the patent has been granted.
 You can find the full schedule of maintenance fees here.

-- How do I exploit my patent?
+- How do I use my patent?
 Where do I find advice and funding support?

 Creating a business plan for your patent is largely a case-by-case situation that depends on the nature of your invention, whether you intend to produce and sell it yourself or license it to another company, and the general market demand for your patented invention among other factors.
 You can browse our resources section for general strategic information and a list of available grants and awards for prospective and current patent holders, but are encouraged to contact a lawyer for strategic advice tailored to your particular circumstances.